 I have more questions, where can I ask them?

-If you still have a question that’s left unanswered, you might want to try asking other players directly in the official Minecraft Discord.
+If you still have a question that’s left unanswered, you might want to try asking other players directly on our official Minecraft social channels.
 There are other sites that you might find useful, too, but please remember these are external links and are not owned or moderated by the Minecraft team: